perrygoy/hubot-loaded-questions/README.md

 ## Issues
 If you find a bug, please let me know about it at https://github.com/perrygoy/hubot-loaded-questions/issues.
+This module was exclusively tested on Slack, so i'm not sure how it behaves on other chat clients.

 Thanks
 ------
 I've had a ton of fun creating this module and playing it with my friends, and i want it to be a great time for everyone.
-Thanks for taking the time to read this README, and i hope you have a great time playing Loaded Questions with your friends!
+Thanks for taking the time to read this README, and i hope you have a great time playing Loaded Questions!